ibericode/koko-analytics/readme.txt

 No, the data never leaves your website.
 That's (part of) what makes Koko Analytics such a great choice if you value true privacy.

 ### Does this set any cookies?
 By default, yes.
-But you can easily disable this in the plugin's settings.
-Without cookies the plugin can still detect unique pageviews, but not returning visitors.
+Koko Analytics sets a single cookie named `_koko_analytics_pages_viewed` with a lifetime of `6 hours`.

+This cookie is used to reliably detect unique pageviews and returning visitors without having to store any personal information on your server.

+You can disable the use of cookies from the plugin's settings page.

 ### Will this slow down my website?
 No, the plugin is built in such a way that it never slows down your website for your visitors.
 If there is any heavy lifting to be done, it is done in a background process.